 The US is famously weak in language skills.
 In today's global environment, language deficiency significantly reduces opportunities and increases risk for US personnel and organizations.
 The human, operational and monetary costs of that deficiency are enormous.
 The purpose of the CL-150 is to improve the economics and effectiveness of language learning for both general use and for special purposes such as humanitarian relief, international relations or military liaison.

-For over ten years, Transparent Language's "research based, experience driven" CL-150 Technology Matrix for Critical Languages – or just "the CL-150" for short – has been developing innovative, unique capabilities and then honing those capabilities in real-world use at some of America's most stringent and rigorous language schools and programs.
+For over ten years, Transparent Language's "research based, experience driven" CL-150 Platform – or just "the CL-150" for short – has been developing innovative, unique capabilities and then honing those capabilities in real-world use at some of America's most stringent and rigorous language schools and programs.

 "The CL-150 is serious," says Michael Quinlan, CEO of Transparent Language, "but serious is not the opposite of 'fun'.
 Serious is the opposite of 'pretend', the opposite of 'useless'.
 Serious is compelling, satisfying, addictive."